|

 shared set of goals.

-Originally, this project was called Rural Carpool, and was aimed at helping a small region of a dozen small towns address their
+Originally, the project was called Rural Carpool, focused only on helping a small region of a dozen small towns address their

-Problem" by providing tools to coordinate carpools to larger towns, to save costs and CO2.
+"Rural Transit Problem," by providing tools to coordinate carpools to larger towns.

 It was well received, but was intrinsically limited.